Victoria 3

 Positive Points

-• Frequent updates and DLCs have significantly improved the game over time by adding depth and new mechanics.
+• Recent updates and DLCs have significantly improved the game's mechanics, making it more enjoyable and playable.

 • Negative Points